API Portal Usage with Model Context Protocol (MCP)

 Search and filter APIs on the Portal.
 Can search by name, category, tags, etc.

 Get detailed information of a specific API.
-API metadata, endpoints, and documentation
+API metadata, endpoints, category names, and documentation

 Get API's OpenAPI (Swagger) specification.
 All endpoints, schemas, and examples